💻 Code Intelligence¶

 -

-This paper proposes ShieldedCode — the first protection-aware code representation learning framework.
-By introducing hierarchical dependency modeling (three levels: intra-instruction, preceding-instruction, and inter-instruction) and joint functional-aware and protection-aware contrastive learning, the framework enables LLMs to generate, compare, and reason about VM-protected code.
-ShieldedCode surpasses existing methods on both VM code generation (Pass@1 26.95% vs. GPT-4o 22.58%) and binary similarity detection.
+ShieldedCode is proposed as the first protection-aware code representation learning framework.
+By utilizing hierarchical dependency modeling (intra-instruction, preceding, and inter-instruction layers) and joint functional-aware plus protection-aware contrastive learning, it enables LLMs to generate, compare, and reason about virtual machine protected code.
+It outperforms existing methods in VM code generation (Pass@1 26.95% vs. GPT-4o 22.58%) and binary similarity detection.

 -